FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 ## What Are Widgets?

-Widgets in Node-RED Dashboard 2.0 are like building blocks for creating the user interface.
-They're made of front-end pieces of code and work on the client's side.
+Widgets in Node-RED Dashboard 2.0 are the building blocks for creating a user interface.
 In Dashboard 2.0, you get a variety of widgets like forms, templates, buttons, and others to make different parts of your interface.

 ## Building Applications with Dashboard 2.0 Widgets

 !["Income-expense tracker build with dashboard 2.0"](./images/exploring-dashboard-2-widgets-incom-expense-tracker-system.gif "Income-expense tracker build with dashboard 2.0"){data-zoomable}

-In this guide, we'll create a basic app where you can input expenses and income.
-That will be displayed on the chart and table for analysis.
-This app will utilize a significant number of the widgets available in Dashboard 2.0, helping you understand and use them confidently.
+In this guide, we'll create a basic application to input expenses and income.
+This will then be displayed in a chart and table for analysis.
+The application will utilize a wide range of widgets available in Dashboard 2.0, helping you understand and use them confidently.

 ### Adding Forms

-To enable income and expense submission, we'll incorporate a form using the **ui-form** widget.
+For the income and expense submission, we'll incorporate a form using the **ui-form** widget.

 1. Drag the **ui-form** widget onto the canvas.
 2. Double-click on it to access various widget properties and select the **ui-group** where it should render.
-4. Add date, description, amount, and note form elements by clicking the **+element** button at the bottom left.
+4. Add "date", "description", "amount", and "note" form elements by clicking the **+element** button at the bottom left.

 !["Screenshot displaying Income submission ui-form's configuration"](./images/exploring-dashboard-2-widgets-income-submission-form.png "Screenshot displaying Income submission ui-form's configuration"){data-zoomable}